Oxore/tetris-csfml/README.md

   - Change key bindings
   - Change colorscheme and define new
   - Number of levels
-- Three next shapes
+- [x] Three next shapes
-- Main menu with beauties
-- Look with sprites
+- Look with sprites and shaders
 - Interprocess communication interface for control from other process (I want to connect machine learning algorithm and make it play and learn)